Volunteer

 Volunteers bring comfort to patients and their families.

-Who Are VNA Volunteers?
+Who Are The Elliot VNA Volunteers?

-VNA volunteers represent a range of ages and come from fields such as education, nursing, business, engineering, and administration.
+The Elliot VNA volunteers represent a range of ages and come from fields such as education, nursing, business, engineering, and administration.
 They all share a passionate commitment to perform meaningful work in a variety of ways, supporting hospice patients and their families, or performing office/special project work.

-How Do VNA Volunteers Serve?
+How Do The Elliot VNA Volunteers Serve?

 Patient and Family Support